Embossing Paste with Metal Stencils

 6. Set aside the paste project for 20-40 minutes and, when dry, put the

-cleaned stencil back in place and stencil with a variety of mediums.
+clean stencil back in place and stencil with a variety of mediums.

 Iridescent Paintstiks: These have a tendency to be a bit dryer than the